-A shameless self-promoter, Workman earned a reputation for riling her rivals.
-But her dedication to detailing her accomplishments with precise measurements and thorough documentation meant she could back up her big mouth.
+An enthusiastic self-promoter, Workman earned a reputation for riling her rivals.
+But her dedication to detailing her accomplishments with precise measurements and thorough documentation meant she could back up her boasts.
 Fanny was a compelling orator who became the first American woman to lecture at the Sorbonne in Paris, and the second female explorer ever allowed to address—and later join—the Royal Geographical Society of London.

 5. Jeanne Baré

 A French sailor and botanist in the 1700s, Jeanne Baré was the first woman to circumnavigate the world.
 However, she did it disguised as a man, a ruse that kept her close to her love, Philibert de Commerson.
 The two met over a shared passion for botany.
-First she was the teacher to the widowed man's children, then his assistant, and later his lover.
+First she was the teacher to the widowed man’s children, then his assistant, and then his partner.

 When Commerson scored a commission from the French government to sail the world and conduct research, the couple conspired to hide Baré’s gender by dressing her as a man, “Jean.”
 It worked for more than a year, but when the crew hit the South Pacific, some islanders uncovered the truth, though particulars on how vary.
 When Baré returned to France, the Navy paid tribute to “this extraordinary woman” and her work of gathering new species of plants by giving her a pension of 200 livres a year.